LukasEber/LukasEber/README.md

 C# .NET Developer
 -----------------

-I´ve been learning to code oor 1/2 year.
+I´ve been learning to code for 1/2 year.
 My most used programming language is C#, and I am currently learning the Xamarin framework.

 * 🌍  I'm based in Germany, Thuringia
 * 🖥️  See my portfolio at [github.com/LukasEber](http://github.com/LukasEber)